vercel/next.js/docs/advanced-features/i18n-routing.md

 ## How does this work with Static Generation?

+> Note that Internationalized Routing does not integrate with [`next export`](/docs/advanced-features/static-html-export.md) as `next export` does not leverage the Next.js routing layer.
+Hybrid Next.js applications that do not use `next export` are fully supported.

 ### Automatically Statically Optimized Pages

 For pages that are [automatically statically optimized](/docs/advanced-features/automatic-static-optimization.md), a version of the page will be generated for each locale.